-SIGNATURE - The person completing this schedule must print and sign his name and state his title and the date of completion.
-For the convenience of the staff of the assessor's office, please also provide direct contact information (phone number(s) and e-mail address(es)) of any person(s) with information and knowledge of what has been reported, in the event the assessor's office needs additional information.
+SIGNATURE - The person completing this schedule must print and sign their name and state their title and the date of completion.
+For the convenience of the staff of the assessor's office, please also provide direct contact information (phone number(s) and email address(es)) of any person(s) with information and knowledge of what has been reported, in the event the assessor's office needs additional information.